 The city’s not all mussels, beer, waffles, chips and chocolate (though let’s face it, they’re a pretty good start!).
 Ride to the top of the 102m-tall Atomium and look up at the shiny chrome and steel atom model to appreciate its sheer scale.
 And why not visit the Belgian Comic Strip Centre?
 It has over 5,000 original drawings and a whole area dedicated to Tin Tin.

 History, human genius and the heat of the midday sun make Rome one of the world’s greatest places to visit.
-Just stroll through the Roman Forum, hike the Appian Way and take in the magnitude of the Colosseum to realise it for yourself.
+Just stroll through the Roman Forum, hike the Appian Way and take in the magnitude of the Colosseum to realize it for yourself.
 Then fill the rest of your trip with sumptuous cappuccinos, indulgent trattorias and trendy wine bars.
 Bellissimo!

 Red Square in Moscow, Russia